-The study of law is satisfying, intellectually and academically challenging and can open up a world of career opportunities, not only in legal practice but in areas such as policy, business consulting and advocacy.
+The study of Law can open up a wide range of career opportunities, not only in legal practice but in areas such as policy, business consulting and advocacy.

 Where Law graduates work

-- Waitangi Tribunal; NZ Police; Ministry of Foreign Affairs and Trade
+- Ministry of Foreign Affairs and Trade (MFAT)